VuThach3001/IELTS/markdown_ver/VOCAB/Environment.md

 - There was a brown sediment in the bottom of the bottle
 - Sediment collected at the bottle's bottom.

-**9. Morass** /məˈræs/ (n) [COMPLICATED SSITUATION]: something that is extremely complicated and difficult to deal with and makes any progress almost impossible
+**9. Morass** /məˈræs/ (n) [COMPLICATED SITUATION]: something that is extremely complicated and difficult to deal with and makes any progress almost impossible

 - The morass of rules and regulations is delaying the start of the project.